-Acacia Tupa launched a go-ahead three-run homer in the top of the fourth inning during the second contest of the day, Claire Petrus later added a three-run shot of her own, and the UW-Oshkosh softball team earned a doubleheader split at UW-La Crosse to open conference play Saturday (April 6).
+Acacia Tupa launched a go-ahead three-run home run in the top of the fourth inning during the second contest of the day, Claire Petrus later added a three-run homer of her own, and the UW-Oshkosh softball team earned a doubleheader split at UW-La Crosse to open conference play Saturday (April 6).

-UW-La Crosse (13-9, 1-1 WIAC) fell to 3-1 at home this season and allowed its most runs of the year in the nightcap.
+UW-La Crosse (13-9, 1-1 WIAC) allowed its most runs of the year in the nightcap.

 Tupa went 5-for-7 on the day with two doubles, three runs scored, four runs batted in, a stolen base and her first home run of the season.
 Tupa drove a full-count, two-out pitch well beyond the center field wall that provided the Titans the lead for good at 4-2 in the second game.